qemus/qemouse/readme.md

 - Supports Windows 3.11, 95, 98 and ME
 - Windows 386/VMD mouse type registration
 - Fullscreen/background switching through the existing INT 2F notification hook
+- Falls back to normal relative PS/2 input when the VMware-compatible interface is unavailable
+- Uses Windows' existing enhanced-mode mouse stack; no additional VxD is required

 ## Design 🧩

 QEMU's vmmouse implementation queues each host input event as four VMware backdoor words and generates a fake PS/2 mouse event to notify the guest.
 The PS/2 BIOS callback is therefore used only as a wakeup mechanism when VMware absolute mode is active.

 On each notification QEMouse:

 1. Queries VMware absolute-pointer status.
 2. Drains every complete 4-word packet currently queued.
 3. Reports absolute coordinates directly to Windows using `SF_ABSOLUTE`.
 4. Converts VMware's current left/right button state into Windows button transition events.

 Draining the complete queue is intentional.
 QEMU can retain stale vmmouse packets if a fake PS/2 notification is missed; consuming all complete packets prevents the guest pointer from developing a permanent event backlog.

 The PS/2 callback wrapper explicitly preserves all 32-bit general registers and segment registers before calling C code.
-This is important on Win9x, where VMD and 32-bit display code may depend on the upper halves of 386 registers surviving
+This is important on Windows 9x, where VMD and 32-bit display code may depend on the upper halves of 386 registers surviving IRQ12 callbacks.

-IRQ12 callbacks.
+When running in Windows 386 enhanced mode, QEMouse registers its PS/2 interrupt path with the existing Windows Virtual Mouse Device (VMD).

+QEMouse is a Win16 `MOUSE.DRV`.
+It does not replace Windows' enhanced-mode mouse VxD stack.

 ## Installation 📦

+### Windows 95 / 98 / ME

+For an existing Windows installation, place `qemouse.inf` and `qemouse.drv` in the same directory.

+Right-click `qemouse.inf` and choose **Install**, then reboot Windows.

+The installer copies:

+    qemouse.drv

+to the Windows `SYSTEM` directory and selects it through:

+    [boot]
+    mouse.drv=qemouse.drv

+The existing `[386Enh]` mouse configuration is intentionally left unchanged.

+QEMouse works together with Windows' native enhanced-mode mouse stack.
+Do not replace or remove `MSMOUSE.VXD`, VMOUSE, VMD, or other Windows mouse VxDs.

+To uninstall QEMouse manually, restore:

+    [boot]
+    mouse.drv=mouse.drv

+in `SYSTEM.INI` and reboot.

+### Manual installation

+QEMouse can also be installed without the INF file.

 Copy `qemouse.drv` to the Windows `SYSTEM` directory and set:

     [boot]
     mouse.drv=qemouse.drv

+in `SYSTEM.INI`.

+Leave the existing `[386Enh]` `mouse=` entry unchanged, then reboot Windows.

+### Windows 3.x

+Copy `qemouse.drv` to the Windows `SYSTEM` directory and set:

+    [boot]
+    mouse.drv=qemouse.drv

-in `SYSTEM.INI`, then reboot.
+in `SYSTEM.INI`, then restart Windows.

-The supplied `oemsetup.inf` can also be used with Windows Setup.
+### Unattended Windows 9x installation

+`qemouse.inf` is intended for installation after Windows Setup has completed.

+When integrating QEMouse directly into Windows 9x installation media, let Windows install and configure its normal mouse stack and install the QEMouse binary under the standard name:

+    MOUSE.DRV

+in the Windows `SYSTEM` directory.

+Windows can then retain its normal configuration, for example on Windows 98:

+    [boot]
+    mouse.drv=mouse.drv

+    [386Enh]
+    mouse=*vmouse, msmouse.vxd

+while the file named `MOUSE.DRV` is the QEMouse driver.

+This avoids interfering with Windows Setup's own mouse-device configuration.

+## QEMU configuration 🖥️

+QEMU's VMware-compatible VMPort interface must be available to the guest.

+For machine types where VMPort is not enabled automatically, enable it with:

+    -machine vmport=on

+QEMouse detects the VMware-compatible backdoor and absolute-pointer interface when Windows loads the driver.

+If the absolute-pointer interface is unavailable, QEMouse falls back to conventional relative PS/2 mouse input.

 ## Building 🛠️

 QEMouse uses Open Watcom and the Windows headers supplied with it.

 After loading an Open Watcom environment, run:

     wmake qemouse.drv

-To build a floppy image containing the driver and `oemsetup.inf`:
+To build a 1.44 MB floppy image containing `qemouse.drv` and `qemouse.inf`:

     wmake flp

 ## Acknowledgements 🙏

 Special thanks to [Javier S. Pedro](https://javispedro.com/), this project would not exist without his invaluable work.

+QEMouse is derived from his VBMouse/VBADOS work and uses the same fundamental PS/2 BIOS callback architecture combined with VMware-compatible absolute mouse support.

 ## Stars 🌟